Andreyhuey/Andreyhuey/README.md

 🌱 I’m currently learning software engineering, so look forward to seeing Shell scripts, C programs and python code.

-🤔 I’m looking for help with getting a job in the US
+🤔 I’m looking for help with getting a job as a front end developer in a gaming company in the United States

+💬 I love running, playing basketball, playing videos games & watching animations, anime, mediaeval movies.

 📫 You can reach me by sharing me an email on andreyhuey777@gmail.com